On 26 October 2023, the Levelling Up and Regeneration Act 2023 (“LURA”) came into force. Its provisions are being brought into force. |

 The legislation empowers an “appropriate authority,” which is the Secretary of State or a devolved authority or a combination of the above, to make “planning data regulations.”
 These will require a relevant planning authority to process information in accordance with specified “approved data standards.”
 These are written standards published by an appropriate authority containing technical information or other requirements.

-Section 85, now also in force, empowers a relevant planning authority to issue and serve a notice on a person that fails to comply with its requirements to provide specified planning data in accordance with approved data standards.
+Section 85, now also in force, empowers a relevant planning authority to issue and serve a notice on a person who fails to comply with its requirements to provide specified planning data in accordance with approved data standards.
 The information can even be rejected in total or in part.
 Planning data regulations may provide more provisions about how the power to issue such notices is exercised.
 This is likely to directly impact the submission of planning applications.

 In addition, Section 86 has come into force.
 This deals with the power to require certain planning data to be made publicly available.
 Under this section, the appropriate authority has the power to make regulations dealing with how data provided to or processed by planning authorities will be made public under an approved open licence.